 You will have to pay for services if you weren’t eligible for OHP when you received the service.

-You will have to pay for services not covered by OHP if you sign a detailed Agreement to Pay for that specific service before you receive it.
+You will have to pay for services not covered by OHP if you sign a detailed Agreement to Pay for that very service before you receive it.

 Second Opinion

-If you want a second opinion about your treatment options, ask your PCP who could give you another opinion.
-If you want to see a provider outside our network, you or your provider will need to get our approval first.
+We cover second opinions, at no cost to you.
+If you want a second opinion, ask your doctor to refer you to another provider.
+You will need to get our approval if you want to see someone outside of our provider network.

 30 - A Copy of Your Records

 You can have a copy of your medical records.
-Your PCP has most of your records, so you can ask them for a copy.
+Your doctor’s office has most of your records, so you can ask them for a copy.
 They may charge a reasonable fee for copies.
 You can ask us for a copy of the records we have.
-We <will/will not> charge you a reasonable fee for the copies.
+We may charge you a reasonable fee for the copies.

 You can have a copy of your mental health records unless your provider thinks this could cause serious problems.